harvard-acc/smaug/README.md

   (gem5in SE mode has incomplete support for pthreads) and restrict MKL to only using SSE4.2 instructions, instead of AVX (which is unsupported in gem5).

+These dependencies are bundled with SMAUG:
+* Eigen 3.3.4.
+* [FP16](https://github.com/xyzsam/FP16), a library to convert between single precision and half precision floating point values.

+  Newer Intel CPUs that support the F16C extension can do this conversion in hardware.
+This library is provided as a backup for those CPUs that do not have this ISA support.
+FP16 is provided as a submodule, since it is under active development.

 ## Architectures and Execution Targets ##